Enter Basic Company Information

 2. On the Set Up Company page, enter your company information:

-• Company Name – Enter your company's name in the format that you want it to appear in on all forms except checks.
+• Company Name – Enter your company's name as you want it to appear in on all forms except checks.

 • Legal Name – Enter the legal name of your company.

-• Taxonomy Reference – Select the taxonomy reference used by your company.
-Taxonomy reference is specifically used for Portugal Standard Audit File for Tax (SAF-T) which refers to the new classification for the natural accounts of the SNC.
+• Taxonomy Reference – Select the taxonomy reference your company uses.
+This is used for Portugal Standard Audit File for Tax (SAF-T), which refers to the new classification for the natural accounts of the SNC.
 This identifies the use of the relative tax reporting type on the legal entity tax registration.

-• E-Document Country for Free Use – Select the country where you want to send e-documents to.
-If the Electronic Invoicing SuiteApp is installed on your account, you can use this SuiteApp to send e-documents to one country for free.
-To send e-documents to multiple countries, you must purchase a license for Electronic Invoicing.
-After you send an e-document, you cannot edit this field.
+• E-Document Country for Free Use – Select the country you want to send e-documents to.
+If you have the Electronic Invoicing SuiteApp installed, you can send e-documents to one country for free.
+To send e-documents to more countries, you'll need to purchase a license for Electronic Invoicing.
+After you send an e-document, you can't edit this field.

-• E-Document Sender – Select the employee whose name and email address you want to appear as the sender of e-documents sent by your company.
-If you do not select an employee, the name and email address of the user who sent the e-document will be shown as the sender.
+• E-Document Sender – Select the employee whose name and email address you want to show as the sender of e-documents from your company.
+If you don't select an employee, the sender will be the user who sent the e-document.

-• E-Document Email Customization Template – Select an E-Document Email Customization Template to use.
-This template will add the predefined text to the email subject and body when the Default option is selected in the E-DOCUMENT SENDING METHOD PLUGIN IMPLEMENTATION field.
+• E-Document Email Customization Template – Select an e-document email template.
+This template adds predefined text to the email subject and body when you select the Default option in the E-Document Sending Method Plugin Implementation field.
 For more information, see E-Document Email Custom Templates.

-• Recipient of E-Document Notifications – Enter the email address of the recipient of email notifications when bulk processes have finished or encountered errors.
-If you do not enter an email address, the notifications will be sent to account administrators.
+• Recipient of E-Document Notifications – Enter the email address for notifications when bulk processes finish or have errors.
+If you don't enter an email address, notifications go to account administrators.

-• Ship to Attention – Enter the name of the designated contact person for your company as recorded on your UPS account.
+• Ship to Attention – Enter the name of the contact person for your company listed on your UPS account.

 Note: